G-Ambatte/GMBinder-Homebrewery-Converter/README.md

 1. Navigate to https://homebrewery.naturalcrit.com/new.

-2. Paste the GM Binder source into the editor.
-It may look incorrect at this stage.

-3. Click the bookmark created during the installation process.
+2. Click the bookmark created during the installation process.

-4. A confirmation window containing the first part of the GM Binder source will appear.
-Click OK to begin the conversion process.
+3. Paste the GMBinder source text into the prompt window that appears.
+Click OK to start the conversion process.

-5. The page will reload, and the converted project should now be visible in the editor.
+4. On completion, the page will reload, and the converted project should now be visible in the editor.

-6. Click "SAVE" in the Homebrewery editor to commit the project to your Homebrewery account.
+5. Click "SAVE" in the Homebrewery editor to commit the project to your Homebrewery account.